Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 </object>
 ```

-In this case, the `line item id` will be considered unique in and of its own, and will serve as the sole primary key for the `line item` entity.
+In this case, the `line item id` will be considered unique in and of its own and will serve as the sole primary key for the `line item` entity.
 The parent object's primary key `sales order id` will still be implicitly included in the `line item` object, but it will not be part of its primary key.

 Similarly, the `option` subobject will automatically include only the `line item id` key field from its parent, but not the `sales order id` field from its grandparent, since the former already uniquely identifies the `line item`.
-Both `line item id` and `option code` will serve as a primary key for the `option` object, since the supplied key `option code` will be considered to be not globally unique.
+Both `line item id` and `option code` will serve as a primary key for the `option` object since the supplied key `option code` will be considered to be not globally unique.

 ### Parent associations